fiberplane/create-honc-app/awesome-honc.md

 A curated list of awesome [HONC](www.honc.dev) guides, recipes and other resources.

 ## HONC usecases
+Work in Progress, feel free to open a PR

 - Authentication
 - Patterns for streaming responses
 - Handling file uploads/downloads on cloudflare (and storing keys to the blobs in Neon)